hieuimba/Lichess-Spark-DataPipeline/README.md

 - After creating or selecting an existing Metastore, you'll see an option to assign it to your workspace
 - Select your workspace and confirm the assignment.

-Note: A Metastore is a top-level container that Databricks uses to manage your data sources so by assigning a Metastore, you're essentially enabling Unity Catalog functionality for your workspace.
+Note: A Metastore is a top-level container that's required by Databricks to manage your data sources so by assigning a Metastore, you're essentially enabling Unity Catalog functionality for your workspace.

 ### 3. Create External Volumes